Ligier: History

 The firm entered the automobile business with the Ligier JS2, a mid-engined sports car for the road initially powered by a Ford V6 and from 1971 by the same Maserati V6 engine as the Citroën SM.
 The Ligier motorcars were all designated with the prefix "JS" in honour of Ligier's friend and cohort Jo Schlesser who was killed in the 1968 French Grand Prix while driving for Honda.
 The final SMs were also produced in the Ligier factory in Vichy.
 The 1973 energy crisis caused such a decline in the market for the JS2 that production ceased soon after, and the firm changed its focus to microcars, beginning with the 1980 moped-powered Ligier JS4.

 One of the world's first experimental prototypes of automatic parallel parking was developed on a Ligier electric car at INRIA in the mid-1990s.

 In September 2008, Ligier Automobiles completed its acquisition of Beneteau Group's Microcar division, with financing provided by 21 Investimenti Partners.
 Phillipe Ligier, son of the company's founder, remains as CEO.
 The Ligier and Microcar brands are to retain their separate identities and manufacturing facilities.
 The merger creates Europe's second largest microcar manufacturer (after Daimler's Smart unit, if one considers that a microcar), and largest manufacturer of drivers license-exempt vehicles.

 In 2011, Ligier launched the Duè brand, intended to market lightweight quadricycles at a low price with a low-cost philosophy.
 The first model was the Dué First, which was essentially a revised version of the previous Microcar MC1 with simplified design and features to lower the price.
 After just two years, the Duè brand was integrated into the Microcar range, another brand of the Ligier Group, and the Microcar Dué, a specific and new model, was launched.

 In August 2018, Ligier teased a new road-going sports car to celebrate their 50th anniversary.
 The car will be built in collaboration with Onroak.
 It will feature a 3.7 liter V6 producing approximately 330 hp, and a 6-speed manual transmission.
 It will be homologated to FIA E II-SH regulation.
 More details are to be released in September 2018, and it is expected to go on sale in November 2018 at a price of €89,000.

 In 2023, Ligier launched its first electric quadricycle, named Myli.

 In January 2025, Ligier announced the closure of the Montaigu-Vendée factory, concentrating all production at the Abrest (historic headquarters) plant.

+In January 2026, a JS50 Diesel set a new record for the slowest lap time on the Nurburgring, with 28 minutes, 25.8 seconds.
+This was longer then the previous slow lap record, set in 1960 by a Trabant P50, by almost nine minutes.